-The new anti-money laundering legislation, approved by Law No 83/2017 (implementing EU Directives and FATF recommendations), has significantly changed "compliance" practices in both private equity managers (which are subject to the obligations established in said statute) and the respective funds' portfolio companies.
+Also fairly recent is the new anti-money laundering (AML) legislation, approved by Law No 83/2017 (implementing EU Directives and FATF recommendations), which has significantly changed "compliance" practices for both private equity managers (which are subject to the obligations established in said statute) and the respective funds' portfolio companies.

-With the new legislation fund managers have been forced to implement more stringent KYC and other AML policies (as well as anti-sanctions), for them and their funds' subsidiaries which are also included in the subjective scope of the law (financial institutions, real estate companies, etc).
+With the new legislation, fund managers have been forced to implement more stringent "know your customer" (KYC) and other AML policies (as well as anti-sanctions), for them and their funds' subsidiaries, which are also included in the subjective scope of the law (financial institutions, real estate companies, etc).
 These enhanced obligations add complexity and length to M&A transactions and operating costs for private equity funds.